baoqiangma96/XAI_evaluation_HNC/README.md

 Notes

-Metrics use the LATEC benchmark implementations (adapted for 3D inputs).
+Metrics use the LATEC benchmark implementations (adapted parametrs for 3D HNC imaging inputs and XAI methods implementaion and evaluation).
 Evaluation uses the XAI maps generated from Tab 2.
 Plausibility metrics require .npz GTV masks.
 If a metric is incompatible or fails, it is skipped automatically.